 Assistant Professor of Economics, Barnard College, Columbia University

-At Barnard College, I teach Development Economics, Econometrics and a senior seminar on Gender and Development Economics.
+At Barnard College, I teach Introduction to Development Economics, Empirical Development Economics, Econometrics and a senior seminar on Women in Development Economics.

-I am also the co-founder and organizer of the Columbia Women in Economics Network that aims to strengthen intra-university network ties, provide space for research sharing across sub-disciplines and skills training for junior female faculty in Economics.
-Email me for more information.
+I am the co-founder and organizer of the Columbia Women in Economics Network that aims to strengthen intra-university network ties, provide space for research sharing across sub-disciplines and skills training for junior female faculty in Economics.

 Please look here for my CV.

 New York, 10027